technofocus-pte/msignt2/Lab 06 - Continuous Monitoring and Model Management.md

 ### **Task 5 : Set Up Azure AI Search service**

-In this task, we create Azure AI Search service to enrich the chatbot with enhanced search capabilities.
+In this task, we create Azure AI Search service for enriching the chatbot with search and query capabilities based on customer data and loan details.

 1. Switch back to Azure portal and search for **Azure AI search** and select it.